bosskabouter/volatalk/README.md

 <img src="https://github.com/bosskabouter/volatalk/blob/6860aafcdd75c00c515598ffa33f1a25967b1a93/client/public/screenshots/AccountSetup.png" width="200px"/>

-##### Geo-location
+#### Geo-location

 The application permits "Follow Me" functionality.
 Users who both opt-in are able to see their own and other's estimated physical location, distance and bearing from each other, alongside local and remote weather conditions (thanks [OpenWeatherMap](https://openweathermap.org/)).
 By having several contacts using this feature the request information send to this service will render useless for tracking purposes.

-#### Push notifications
+### Push notifications

-A contact trying to send a message while the user is offline, will send the message through the Push Service.

 Users can receive messages through the [Push notification API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).
 The subscription endpoint registered in the browsers service worker is saved not on the Push Server (as usual), but in the user's profile and send out only to accepted contacts and not the push server.

+A contact trying to send a message while the user is offline will send the message through the Push Service.

-##### Push Server
+#### Push Server

 The Push Server receives post requests containing 2 objects;

-1. user's subscription endpoint, a URL contained within the subscription while registering the browser's service worker for push notifications within this site context.
+1. user's subscription `endpoint`, a URL contained within the subscription while registering the browser's service worker for push notifications within this site context.

-2. message payload encrypted with the Peer ID of the receiving user.
+2. message `payload` encrypted with the Peer ID of the receiving user.
 The push server nor the endpoint know this Peer ID.

-The receiving client uses it's own peer ID as secret key to decrypt all incoming push message inside the service worker.
+The receiving client decrypts all incoming push messages with its own peer ID as secret key inside the service worker.
 Once decrypted, contact information is gathered from `contactInfo` (synced between [`ServiceWorkerWrapper.tsx`](https://github.com/bosskabouter/volatalk/blob/main/client/src/sw/ServiceWorkerWrapper.tsx) and [`service-worker.ts`](https://github.com/bosskabouter/volatalk/blob/main/client/src/service-worker.ts).

 #### Invitation

-Users can share signed invites in URL or by QR.
+Users can share signed invites in plain URL or by QR code.
 This invite points to the origin of the location where the sender installed the PWA from (https://volatalk.org), concatenated with the following parameters;

     a. ?f=[`sender.PeerID`]
     b. &k=[`An additional invitation text`]